100 days of pop culture

 Feb.
 19

-18 Splitsville: Kim Kardashian files for divorce from Kanye West
+18 Splitsville: Kim Kardashian files for divorce from Kanye West.

 Feb.
 22